slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"War is when government tells you who the bad guy is.
 Revolution is when you decide that for yourself."
 -- Benjamin Franklin [1706]*

+> *"I’m a warrior, so that my son may be a merchant, so that his son may be a poet."
+-- John Quincy Adams [1767]*

 > *"To destroy war, destroy patriotism."
 -- Leo Tolstoy [1828]*